AdaCore/spark2014/lrm/source/packages.rst

 .. centered:: *Checked by Flow Analysis*

 #.
-For each ``export`` that appears in a Dependency Aspect or
+For each ``export`` that appears in a Depends aspect or
-   Initializes Aspect of a package declaration the following must be satisfied:
+   Initializes aspect of a package declaration the following must be satisfied:

-   * Each ``export`` that is a *variable* must be initialized at its point of declaration, initialized by the sequence of statements of the package, or by an embedded package or a private child package which names the ``export`` in its Dependency Aspect or Initializes Aspect;
+   * Each ``export`` that is a *variable* must be initialized at its point of declaration, initialized by the sequence of statements of the package, or by an embedded package or a private child package which names the ``export`` in its Depends aspect or Initializes aspect;
-   * For an ``export`` which is a ``state_name``, each ``constituent`` of the ``export`` that is a *variable* must be initialized at its point of declaration, initialized by the sequence of statements of the package, or by an embedded package or a private child package which names the ``export`` in its Dependency Aspect or Initializes Aspect;
+   * For an ``export`` which is a ``state_name``, each ``constituent`` of the ``export`` that is a *variable* must be initialized at its point of declaration, initialized by the sequence of statements of the package, or by an embedded package or a private child package which names the ``export`` in its Depends aspect or Initializes aspect;
-   * For an ``export`` which is a ``state_name`` each ``constituent`` of the ``export`` that is a ``state_name`` must appear in the Dependency Aspect or Initializes Aspect of an embedded package or private child package.
+   * For an ``export`` which is a ``state_name`` each ``constituent`` of the ``export`` that is a ``state_name`` must appear in the Depends aspect or Initializes aspect of an embedded package or private child package.

 #.
 A non-volatile ``constituent`` of a Volatile ``state_name`` must be